hirosystems/docs/docs/chainhook/guides/register-chainhooks-on-devnet.md

 ... # other project files
 ```

-For examples on how to define your predicates, refer to this guide for [Stacks](./chainhooks-with-stacks.md) and [Bitcoin](./chainhooks-with-bitcoin.md).
+For examples on how to define your predicates, refer to the [Stacks](./chainhooks-with-stacks.md) and [Bitcoin](./chainhooks-with-bitcoin.md) guides.

 ## Start the Devnet